Ottawa: Physical geography

-Ottawa is situated on the south bank of the Ottawa River and contains the mouths of the Rideau River and Rideau Canal.
+Ottawa is situated on the south bank of the Ottawa River and contains the mouth of the Rideau River and a terminus of the Rideau Canal.
 The Rideau Canal (Rideau Waterway) first opened in 1832 and is 202 km long.
 It connects the Saint Lawrence River on Lake Ontario at Kingston to the Ottawa River near Parliament Hill.
-It was able to bypass the unnavigable sections of the Cataraqui and Rideau rivers and various small lakes along the waterway due to flooding techniques and the construction of 47 water transport locks.
+The canal was able to bypass the unnavigable sections of the Cataraqui and Rideau rivers and various small lakes along the waterway due to flooding techniques and the construction of 47 water transport locks between the Ottawa River and Lake Ontario.

 Ottawa is situated in a lowland on top of Paleozoic carbonate and shale and is surrounded by more craggy Precambrian igneous and metamorphic formations.
 Ottawa has had fluvial deposition of till and sands, leading to the widespread formation of eskers.
 There are limited distinct features arising from glacial deposits, but Ottawa was affected by the Late Wisconsian advance.
 Before the draining of the Champlain Sea, the area had high salinity.
 After the draining of the sea, the area had pine-dominated forests.

 Ottawa is located within the Western Quebec Seismic Zone, and while relatively inactive, the city does occasionally experience earthquakes.